yoeo/cryptopals/README.md

 6. [RSA and DSA](http://cryptopals.com/sets/6)
 7. [Hashes](http://cryptopals.com/sets/7)

-Along with the challenges answers you will find
+In the source code, you will find
-[rough implementation of algorithms](lib/impl) used in cryptography like SHA1, MD4, MT19937...
+[rough implementation of algorithms](lib/impl) used in cryptography like SHA-1, MD4, MT19937...

 ## How to use it?